by Dr. Araceli Venegas-Gomez, QURECA Ltd. This article has been republished with permission. The original can be found on the QURECA web site here.

 Over the last years there has been an exponential increase on investment in quantum technologies worldwide.
-The global effort for public funding has been boosted.
+The quantum initiatives for public funding has been boosted.
 It is an amazing and exciting time of innovation in this new second quantum revolution.

 We have summarised the main programs and efforts around the world below.
-It is not a quantum race, it is a global ecosystem to develop the new quantum technology!
+It is not a quantum race, it is a global ecosystem quantum initiatives to develop the new quantum technology!

 Canada is considered one of the world’s leading nations in quantum research.
 It has invested more than $1 billion in quantum research over the past decade .